Dawn in Lyonesse

-Dawn in Lyonesse is a 1938 short novel by the US author Mary Ellen Chase, set in the UK county of Cornwall.
-In an introductory note the author explains that the quotations within the text are taken from various versions, both medieval and modern, of the Tristram romance.
+Dawn in Lyonesse is a 1938 short novel by the American author Mary Ellen Chase, set in the English county of Cornwall.
+In an introductory note, the author explains that the quotations within the text are taken from various versions, both medieval and modern, of the Tristram romance.

 Plot

 Ellen Pascoe, a working class Cornish woman of 33, had endured a difficult childhood: first in her father's small cottage in a village near Land's End; then in St Ives where she had helped gut and clean the fish brought back by the fishing fleet, helped by her close childhood friend Susan Pengilly; and then, after her father's death, caring for her elderly grandmother in an isolated cottage on Bodmin Moor.

 For years she had been intending to marry Derek Tregonny, one of the fishermen, a man severely affected by his wartime experiences 20 years earlier and who had become taciturn and sometimes surly.
 Their poverty had over the years always prevented them from naming a specific date for their wedding.

 When Ellen secures a job as a live-in waitress at a hotel in Tintagel, and Derek unexpectedly finds a local market for his lobsters, the couple at last have sufficient funds, and they decide to marry later that year on Michaelmas Day.

 One of the hotel's guests, an American academic, tells Ellen about Lyonesse and Tintagel's mythological past, and encourages her to read the romance of Tristram and Iseult.
 He investigates a local stone with a hole in it that is reputed to grant the wish of anybody who climbs through, and he offers to climb through on her behalf.
 She makes a secret wish.
 As Ellen's knowledge increases and her outlook expands, she feels herself to be awakening and capable of thoughts and ambitions previously unknown to her.
 She decides to stay in Tintagel, to get Derek a job in the local quarry, and to rent a small cottage nearby.
 She hopes to be able to enthuse Derek with her new-found outlook and ambitions, but is assailed by doubts and misgivings.